D3 motorway (Slovakia): Chronology

 The construction of a 5.6 km stretch of the D3 highway between Čadca, Bukov and Svrčinovec (in the Kysuce area) started on 24 January 2017 with the tapping of the foundation stone in the centre of Čadca.

 An open day was held at the Svrčinovec – Skalité section on 27 May 2017.
 The entire section was officially handed over for use on 10 June 2017, after twenty years of planning and construction.
 Construction was delayed for a year.
 It was estimated that the section is 9 minutes faster to drive after opening.
 The total cost of both sections was 417 million euros.
 The sections have a total length of 15,460 metres, 29 bridge structures with a total length of 3,782 metres, 2 tunnels, 2 junctions and one rest area.

 Construction of the Horelica Tunnel northwest of Skalité began in July 2000, and the breakthrough was achieved in May 2002.
 The tunnel with Čadca bypass was opened on October 29, 2004, and it replaced road 11, which runs across the town of Čadca.

 Future developments

-Kysucké Nové Mesto - Oščadnica is a planned section with a length of 10.8 km, which will run parallel to the I/11 road.
-The construction process is currently underway and construction is scheduled to begin in 2025.
+Žilina-Sever - Čadca-Bukov is an under construction section with a length of 22 km, which will run parallel to the I/11 road.
+The construction process is planned to be finished in 2030.